menu

 Demographics

-The percentage of people in White Stone with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.15% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in White Stone is quite a bit lower than the national average among all cities of 21.84%: just 11.15% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in White Stone in 2022 was $33,799, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $135,196 for a family of four.
 However, White Stone contains both very wealthy and poor people as well.